comprakt/comprakt-fuzz/README.md

 pip install virutalenv
 virtualenv venv -p python2.7
 source venv/bin/activate
-pip install .
+python setup.py install
 python -m comprakt-fuzz
 ```

 ### Details

-As a first step you can install the fuzzer with `pip install .` or alternatively
+As a first step you can install the fuzzer with `python setup.py install` or
-with `python setup.py install`.
+alternatively with `pip install . --process-dependency-links`.

 After installing it the fuzzer can be run with